Artistic License University Admissions

 This trope can work in a variety of ways, including:

-- A character pulls a wacky stunt to get into the university of their dreams.
+- A character pulls a wacky stunt to get into the university of their dreams (in real life, this is a great way to get summarily rejected).

 - A character gets into a prestigious school with terrible grades and only one reference.